-Software services giant Wipro Ltd said on Thursday founder Azim Premji will retire next month and his son and chief strategy officer Rishad Premji will take over as the company’s new executive chairman.
+Software services giant Wipro Ltd said on Thursday chairman Azim Premji will retire next month and his son and chief strategy officer Rishad Premji will replace him.

 Rishad will take over as chairman after Azim Premji completes his term on July 30, the company said in a statement.
 Rishad has been named chairman for five years until July 2024.